 The challenge of learning how to fold a long sleeve shirt can seem complicated.
-Folding clothes in general can be frustrating because it seems like every dang garment has its own particular way of being folded.
+Folding clothes, in general, can be frustrating because every dang garment has its way of being properly folded.

-Making appearances on shows such as The Late Show with Stephen Colbert and in publications like Time Magazine, Marie certainly has authority over folding-organization.
+Making appearances on shows like The Late Show with Stephen Colbert and in publications like Time Magazine, Marie Kondo has authority over folding and organization.

 According to the KonMari method, focusing on consolidating space and organizing with intention helps create the best way to fold long sleeve shirts.

-Step 1 is finding a flat surface.
-This is important in preventing any wrinkles during folding.
-Also smooth and straighten out the shirt before moving on.
+Step 1: Find a flat surface.
+Finding a flat surface is important in preventing any wrinkles during folding.
+Also, smooth and straighten out the shirt before moving on.

-Step 2 is folding the long sleeve into perfect halves.
-The direction in folding a long sleeve shirt doesn’t matter as much as where you divide it.
-Choose a side to fold from and roll with it.
+Step 2: Fold the long sleeve into perfect halves.
+The direction in folding a long sleeve shirt doesn'tdoesn't matter as much as where you divide it.
+Just choose a side to fold from and roll with it.

-Step 3 is folding the sleeves into a triangular shape.
+Step 3: Fold the sleeves into a triangular shape.
 You start by folding the sleeve towards the shirt while keeping it pressed.
 It helps to go along with the armpit crease.
-Then fold the sleeve again in the opposite direction slightly above the elbow.
+Then fold the sleeve again in the opposite direction, slightly above the elbow.
 This forms the triangle.

-Now, if you want to store your shirts in drawers then folding them into thirds is best.
-Because they're condensed you'll have more space to work with and can store more shirts.
-The smaller size does mean that you'll display less of the shirts so if that doesn't work stick to halves.
+If you want to store your shirts in drawers, folding them into thirds is best.
+Because they're condensed, you'll have more space to work with and can keep more shirts.
+The smaller size means you'll display fewer of the shirts, so if that doesn't work, stick to halves.

 Because sweaters are thicker, folding them is slightly different.
 That doesn't mean you can't still store them in a sleek, compact way.
-The differences in folding are light and can be pretty easy to adapt to.
+The differences in folding are light and easy to adapt to.

-Step 1 is essentially the same as long sleeve shirts.
-Lay out the sweater on a flat, smooth surface to allow for optimal folding.
+Step 1: Same as long sleeve shirts.
+Lay the sweater on a flat, smooth surface for optimal folding.

-Step 2 is where things start to change.
+Step 2: Where things start to change.
 Fold one sleeve over towards the other partway.
 Essentially the end of the shoulder will line up with the middle of the neck while the sleeve ends up almost perpendicular to the other.
-It sounds complicated, but in practice it's relatively simple.
+It doesn't sound straightforward, but it's relatively simple in practice.

-Step 3 is very similar to the long sleeve shirt's step 3.
-Take the sleeve from last step and fold it outward from above the elbow to form the triangular shape again.
+Step 3: Very similar to the long sleeve shirt's step 3.
+Take the sleeve from the last step and fold it outward above the elbow to form the triangular shape again.
 The cuff of the sleeve should line up with the bottom of the fold at the hem of the shirt.

-Step 4 is simply repeating all of the previous steps for the opposite side of the shirt.
-Once all that's done you should be left with a long rectangular shaped sweater.
+Step 4: Repeat the previous steps for the opposite side of the shirt.
+Once all that's done, you should be left with a long rectangular-shaped sweater.

-Step 5 is where you bring the bottom of the sweater to the top to fold it in half.
+Step 5: Bring the bottom of the sweater to the top to fold it in half.
 Then, fold it in the same direction one more time.
 This creates a thick bundle that you can store in your drawers.

-Step 1 involves buttoning up every button so the shirt will hold its form during the folding process.
-If not, the shirt would spread and slip out of form.
+Step 1: Involves buttoning every button so the shirt will hold its form during folding.
+If not, the garment would spread and slip out of shape.

-Step 2 is the same as the other two methods with the front of the shirt facing down.
-So spread it out on a flat surface and make sure that it is buttons faced down.
+Step 2: Same as the other two methods, with the front of the shirt facing down.
+So spread it out on a flat surface and ensure it is buttons faced down.

-Step 3 is folding one sleeve over the back from the shoulder crease.
+Step 3: Fold one sleeve over the back from the shoulder crease.
 Make sure that this forms a straight line along the outside of the shirt while keeping the sleeve inside of the back area.
-If the sleeve is too long just fold the cuff inward towards the shirt.
+If the sleeve is too long, fold the cuff inward towards the shirt.

-Step 4 just repeats step 3 for the other arm.
-Aim to cross the two sleeves evenly while still keeping that line along the side of the shirt.
+Step 4: Repeats step 3 for the other arm.
+Aim to cross the two sleeves evenly while keeping that line along the side of the shirt.

-Step 5 involves folding the shirt into thirds.
-Start the folding from the bottom of the shirt and fold up twice.
-This creates a compact shape that fits anywhere be it luggage, drawer or shelf.
+Step 5: Involves folding the shirt into thirds.
+Start folding from the bottom of the shirt and fold it up twice.
+This creates a compact shape that fits anywhere: luggage, drawer, or shelf.

-Step 6 Flip over the shirt and fix the collar in case it was flattened or messed up during the process.
-Smooth out any wrinkles created and it's ready to store!
+Step 6: Flip over the shirt and fix the collar in case it was flattened or messed up.
+Smooth out any wrinkles created, and it's ready to store!

-We hope that this guide was helpful to you and your personal folding journey.
-If you have any inquiries about ordering new shirts to practice your newfound folding skills on, connect with our team and check out our custom t-shirt buyer's guide!
+We hope that this guide was helpful to you and your folding journey.
+If you have any inquiries about ordering new shirts to practice your newfound folding skills, contact our team and check out our custom t-shirt buyer's guide!